-Stranger Of Paradise: Final Fantasy Origin Debuts in 5th on the Swiss Charts
+Stranger of Paradise: Final Fantasy Origin Debuts in 5th on the Swiss Charts

-Stranger Of Paradise: Final Fantasy Origin Debuts in 5th on the Swiss Charts - SalesWilliam D'Angelo , posted 3 hours ago / 259 Views
+Stranger of Paradise: Final Fantasy Origin Debuts in 5th on the Swiss Charts - SalesWilliam D'Angelo , posted 7 hours ago / 325 Views

-The PlayStation exclusive, Gran Turismo 7, has remained in first place Switzerland charts in its second week, according to SwissCharts.com for the 11th week of 2022.
+The PlayStation exclusive, Gran Turismo 7, has remained in first place Switzerland charts in its third week, according to SwissCharts.com for the 11th week of 2022.

-Elden Ring in its fourth week has remained in second place, while FIFA 22 has remained in third place.
-Mario Kart 8 Deluxe is in fourth place.
+Elden Ring, FIFA 22, and Mario Kart 8 Deluxe have remained in second, third, and fourth places, respectively.

 There are a total of five Nintendo Switch games in the top 10, three multiplatform titles, and two PlayStation exclusives.